Mobbs Memorial Trust

 To support charitable objects within such parts of Buckinghamshire and Berkshire within a radius of 4 miles (increased in 1973 to 35 miles as the original radius was too restrictive) of St Giles Church.

 The original Managing Trustees were Sir Noel Mobbs and his sons Richard, Eric and Gerald.
-Subsequent Trustees have included Sir Nigel Mobbs, Michael Mobbs and the current Trustees, Sandra Greenslade (Chair), Charles Mobbs, Christopher Mobbs and Alexander Mobbs.
+Subsequent Trustees have included Sir Nigel Mobbs, Michael Mobbs and the current Trustees, Sandra Greenslade (Chair), Charles Mobbs, Christopher Mobbs, Alexander Mobbs and Will Greenslade.
 The Trustees meet quarterly to consider applications.

 The Trust’s assets are primarily invested on the London Stock Exchange, are administered by professional portfolio managers and the income generated is applied to achieving the objectives of the Trust.